 Most shots will be on the move or action shots.
 Ensure that your camera of choice can shoot at a high burst rate to capture multiple frames per second.

-Sometimes you will be required to take shots in early mornings or late evenings.
-In the wild, these are hours of high activity the lighting is usually low.
+Sometimes, you will be required to take shots in the early mornings or late evenings.
+In the wild, these are hours of high activity; the lighting is usually low.
 To shoot in such conditions, choose a camera with a wide ISO range.

 Weather Sealing and Battery Life

 Additionally, weather conditions may be unpredictable in the wild.
-Go for cameras with weather sealing to protect against environmental elements such as rain when shooting outdoors
+Go for cameras with weather sealing to protect against environmental elements, such as rain, when shooting outdoors.
+Consider adding accessories like Weatherproof camera Bags for better protection from extreme weather.

 Frequently Asked Questions